I love this traditional Quebec recipe or, perhaps I should say my compilation of several old Quebec recipes. We serve it around Christmas.

 I have a great recipe for Chicken Cacciatore made from scratch but, there are days where I just don't have the time or energy to put it all together.
 Quick and easy doesn't have to mean bland.
 This recipe proves that.

+There is no need to cut up a whole chicken, buy legs or thighs for this dish.
+Dredge them with flour and brown them in some olive oil using a deep fry pan.
+When they are well browned, take them out and set aside.
 Add one finely chopped onion to the pan along with a couple of finely chopped cloves of garlic.
 Cook then until the onion is translucent being careful not to brown them.
 Put the chicken back into the pan, stir things around, add one can of Hunt's chopped tomatoes with Olive Oil and Garlic along with a cup or so of chicken stock.
 Stir.
+Bring it all up to a slow boil.
+Add a tablespoon of oregano and a couple of shakes of red pepper flakes and stir again and turn down the heat.
+Cover and simmer for about 40 minutes.
+Before it is quite done cook up some of your favorite spaghetti.
+Drain and put it into a serving bowl.
+Add your favorite cheese then pour the tomato mixture over the pasta.
+Stir and serve.

 This is my new favorite way of cooking mussels.
 This is as simple as a recipe gets but it is very good.
+I prefer cultivated P.E.I. mussels but chaque un a son gout as they say in Quebec.
+A la plancha means on the griddle or skillet.

 You will need about a kilo of mussels or less depending on how many you are feeding.
 Much more and you should do two batches, otherwise it will become unmanageable.